microsoft/kiota/vscode/microsoft-kiota/README.md

 ## Telemetry

-Kiota collects usage data and sends it to Microsoft to help improve our products and services.
+Kiota Core and Kiota extension collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) and [Data Collection Notice](https://docs.opensource.microsoft.com/content/releasing/telemetry.html) to learn more.
 Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## Trademarks